oneapi-src/oneTBB/rfcs/template.md

-# Descriptive name for the proposal
+# Descriptive Name for the Proposal

 ## Introduction